MaximI06/MaximI06.github.io/README.md

-# portfolio-project
+# Peronal-portfolio
-Personal portfolio website.
+my personal portfolio website to showcase all projects I will be working on.